-3. Aims and structure of the PSHE curriculum.
+Aims and structure of the PSHE curriculum.

-Pupils will learn to do the following:
+Students will learn to do the following:

 The school will use direct teaching via timetabled lessons to teach PSHE.
-Pupils will be taught PSHE through a range of teaching and learning styles, including active techniques such as discussion and group work.
-Pupils' opinions and questions, unless inappropriate, will be responded to respectfully by teachers.
+Students will be taught PSHE through a range of teaching and learning styles, including active techniques such as discussion and group work.
+Students' opinions and questions, unless inappropriate, will be responded to respectfully by teachers.

-PSHE lessons will be tailored to the pupils being taught, with consideration of:
+PSHE lessons will be tailored to the students being taught, with consideration of:

-- Pupils' ability. - Pupils' age. - Pupils' current knowledge on and readiness to learn about the topic being covered. - Pupils' cultural backgrounds. - Pupils with English as an Additional Language (EAL). - Pupils with Special Educational Needs and Disabilities (SEND) or other needs.
+- Students' ability. - Students' age. - Students' current knowledge on and readiness to learn about the topic being covered. - Students' cultural backgrounds. - Students with English as an Additional Language (EAL). - Students with Special Educational Needs and Disabilities (SEND) or other needs.

-To aid PSHE tailoring, the PSHE teacher will use discussions and other activities to ascertain pupils' current knowledge and understanding of the subject being covered.
+To aid PSHE tailoring, the PSHE teacher will use discussions and other activities to ascertain students' current knowledge and understanding of the subject being covered.
 The teaching programme will then be adjusted to reflect the composition of the class.